OpenMDAO/OpenMDAO-Framework/docs/user-guide/userguide_script.rst

 The *File* variable contains a reference to an input or output file on disk.
-It is more than just a text string that contains a path and filename; it is a FileReference that can be passed into other functions expecting such an object.
+It is more than just a text string that contains a path and filename; it is a *FileReference* that can be passed into other functions expecting such an object.
 FileReferences have methods for copying the reference and opening the referenced file for reading.
-The available "flags" are defined by FileMetadata, which supports arbitrary user metadata.
+The available "flags" are defined by `FileMetadata`, which supports arbitrary user metadata.

 .. testcode:: filevar_example